English, Theatre and Performance BA

 Typical Access to Leeds offer

-including A in English (Language, Literature or Language and Literature).
+BBB including English (Language, Literature or Language and Literature) at A Level and pass Access to Leeds.

 Full entry requirements